Pilot Sues Over Dominican Drug Ordeal

 Key Takeaways:

-• Pilot Rob DiVenanzo is suing the Canadian government and his former airline for $16 million, alleging they failed to intervene despite knowing his flight was part of a drug smuggling operation.
+• Pilot Rob DiVenanzo is suing the Canadian government and his former airline for $16 million, alleging they failed to intervene in a suspected drug smuggling scheme involving his flight.

 See a mistake?
 Contact us.